$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Introduction

 The main result of this paper, which is proven at the end of Section~\ref{sec:wreath-prop-B-infinite}, is the following strengthening of the above theorem to the setting of $\C$-hereditarily conjugacy separable groups.
 Note that the term \emph{$\C$-separable} is defined in Definition~\ref{def:C-open-and-closed}.

-\begin{restatable*}{theorem}{MainTheoremHCS} Let $A$ and $B$ be groups.
-Then, the restricted wreath product $A \wr B$ is a $\C$-HCS group if and only if either one of the following is true: \begin{enumerate}[label=(\roman*)] \item $A$ is $\C$-HCS and $B \in \C$, or \item $A$ is abelian and residually-$\C$, and $B$ is $\C$-HCS such that every cyclic subgroup of $B$ is $\C$-separable in $G$. \end{enumerate} \end{restatable*}
+\begin{restatable*}{theorem}{MainTheoremHCS} Let $\C$ be an extension-closed pseudovariety of finite groups, and suppose that $A$ and $B$ be groups.
+Then, the restricted wreath product $A \wr B$ is a $\C$-HCS group if and only if either one of the following is true: \begin{enumerate}[label=(\roman*)] \item $B\in \C$ and $A$ is $\C$-HCS, or \item $A$ is non-trivial, abelian, and residually-$\C$, $B$ is $\C$-HCS, and every cyclic subgroup of $B$ is $\C$-separable in $B$. \end{enumerate} \end{restatable*} Throughout the paper, unless stated otherwise, we will always assume that $\C$ is an extension-closed pseudovariety of finite groups.

 Let $p$ be a prime.
 Then, to simplify the presentation of this paper, we say that a group is \emph{residually-$p$}, \emph{$p$-conjugacy separable}, or \emph{$p$-hereditarily conjugacy separable} if it is residually-$\C$, $\C$-conjugacy separable, or $\C$-hereditarily conjugacy separable, respectively, where $\C$ is the class of finite $p$-groups.